sctv-hamanaka/serverless-api-cloudfront/README.md

   CloudFront domain name.
 * First deployment may be quite long (e.g. 10 min) as Serverless is waiting for CloudFormation to deploy CloudFront distribution.
+* If `enabled` parameter is false, the CloudFront configuration is created but it is disabled.
+  The waiting time for initial deployment will not change much, though.

 ```
 # add in your serverless.yml